pserey/doom-fire-curses/README.md

 My first contact with the algorithm was [here](https://fabiensanglard.net/doom_fire_psx/) in Fabien Sanglard's Website.

-Still pending some bug fixes like the "division" in the fire leaving the lower right corner.

 # Running in your terminal
 For getting it running in your terminal make sure to zoom out, else it might return an error!